artemshchirov/vip-beeri/README.md

 ### FIX

 - [x] Footer/Header heights
+- [ ] Page Calendar NOT_FOUND on F5
 - [ ] Saturday borders color in Calendar
-- [ ] Hide rows with past days from table
+- [ ] Hide rows with past days from table and calendar
 - [ ] Hide empty weeks from Calendar
 - [ ] Rerender Calendar on table changes